 Presumably due to the inhibition of the degradation of endogenous bradykinin, persistent nonproductive cough has been reported with all ACE inhibitors, resolving after discontinuation of therapy.
 ACE inhibitor-induced cough should be considered in the differential diagnosis of cough.Surgery/Anesthesia

 In patients undergoing surgery or during anesthesia with agents that produce hypotension, quinapril will block the angiotensin II formation that could otherwise occur secondary to compensatory renin release.
 Hypotension that occurs as a result of this mechanism can be corrected by volume expansion.

-A patient receiving Accuretic should be cautioned that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
-The patient should be told that if syncope occurs, Accuretic should be discontinued until the physician has been consulted.
+Tell patients receiving Accuretic that lightheadedness can occur, especially during the first days of therapy, and to report it to the prescribing physician.
+Tell the patient if syncope occurs, discontinue Accuretic until the physician has been consulted.

 NOTE: As with many other drugs, certain advice to patients being treated with quinapril is warranted.
 This information is intended to aid in the safe and effective use of this medication.
 It is not a disclosure of all possible adverse or intended effects.

 The hydrochlorothiazide component of Accuretic may decrease serum PBI levels without signs of thyroid disturbance.

 Therapy with Accuretic should be interrupted for a few days before carrying out tests of parathyroid function.

 Drug InteractionsAgents Increasing Serum Potassium

 Coadministration of Accuretic with other drugs that raise serum potassium levels may result in hyperkalemia.
 Monitor serum potassium in such patients.Lithium